Medical innovation bill sails through Congress

 About $4.8 billion of the money is authorized for NIH to fund a cancer initiative, a genomics-based precision medicine effort, and research on the human brain.
 Another $1 billion would go to states to help deal with opioid addiction.
 The remaining funds are slated for FDA to accelerate the approval of new drugs and devices and to hire new scientists, doctors, and engineers.

-Opponents of the legislation are calling such provisions a huge giveaway to the pharmaceutical industry, which pushed hard for their inclusion.
+Opponents of the legislation are calling such provisions a huge giveaway to the pharmaceutical industry.
 “The legislation includes a grab bag of goodies for Big Pharma and medical device companies that would undermine requirements for ensuring safe and effective drugs and medical devices,” says Michael Carome, Director of the Public Citizen’s Health Research Group, a consumer advocacy organization.

-Sen. Elizabeth Warren (D-Mass.) and a few other Democrats in the Senate fought the bill, emphasizing that it does not include sufficient money for NIH for medical research.
-“Most of the money won’t really be there unless future Congresses pass future bills in future years to spend those dollars,” Warren says.

-On the House floor, Rep. Rosa DeLauro (D-Conn.) also opposed the legislation.
-“It reduces the already weak regulations on medical devices, allows drugs to be approved with only limited evidence of the drug’s safety and efficacy, and rushes the use of new and unproven antibiotics.”

 Join the conversation